 - Directional drill produces twice the amount of oil or gas being extracted.

 - It is a safer operation than open cut.

 - Weather will not impact directly on the process.

 - Limited traffic and landscape disruption.
 Ideal for sites sensitive to surface disruption such as heavy roadways, airport runways, golf courses, etc.

 - Ability to drill beneath surface obstructions or ongoing site operations.

-- Ther are some techniques that can be used to replace existing pipes such as asbestos cement, non-reinforced concrete and PVC conduits.
+- Some techniques can be used to replace existing pipes such as asbestos cement, non-reinforced concrete, and PVC conduits.